danielguerra69/espcap/README.md

 <ol>
 <li> When doing live capture to Elasticsearch and specifying a maximum packet count,
 the number of packets ingested is roughly 3x what was specified in the count from the command line.
-Note that when dumping packets to stdout, this not the case.</li>
+Note that when dumping packets to stdout, this is not the case.</li>
 </ol>